 Classroom and extra-classroom experience and interaction with political practitioners; participation in quasi-political organizing, campaigns and elections, and day-to-day operations of government and politics.
 Offered occasionally.

 3, 3/0; WIIF

 Prerequisite: PSC102.
 Basic ideas that shape American foreign policy; isolationism, domestic and international pressures, cold war, peaceful coexistence and détente, major problems.
-Offered spring only.
+Offered once a year.